-After examining data for 246 locations across the U.S., this second study found the region from the Great Lakes to the Northeast experienced the largest increase in average winter temperatures since 1970, specifically the cities of Burlington, Vermont (7.2 degrees), Concord, New Hampshire (6 degrees), Milwaukee (6 degrees), Chattanooga, Tennessee (5.8 degrees), and Green Bay, Wisconsin (5.8 degrees).
+The five cities with the greatest increase in winter temperatures were Burlington, Vermont (7.2 degrees), Concord, New Hampshire (6 degrees), Milwaukee (6 degrees), Chattanooga, Tennessee (5.8 degrees), and Green Bay, Wisconsin (5.8 degrees).

-Although the long-term trend for most of the U.S. is an increase in wintertime temperatures, you can see from the graph above that there are year-to-year fluctuations, so some winters will be warmer while others will be colder.
+Although the long-term trend for most of the U.S. is an increase in wintertime temperatures, you can see from the Philadelphia temperature graph above that there are year-to-year fluctuations, so some winters will be warmer while others will be colder.

-"There can still be cold winters under climate change," Climate Central said in last week's study.
+"There can still be cold winters under climate change," Climate Central said in last year's study.
 "The likelihood of extreme cold conditions in a warming world is decreasing, but it is not zero.
 Some locations will still experience extreme cold or cold records – just not as cold or for as long as in the past."